Defensive Security Professional Titles

 Security Operations Center professionals who monitor, detect, and respond to security threats and incidents.
 Serve as the front line of defense, triaging alerts, investigating suspicious activity, and coordinating incident response efforts.

-| Attribute | Analyst 1 / Entry | Analyst 2 / Junior | Analyst 3 / Mid | Analyst 4 / Senior / Lead |
+| Attribute | Analyst 1 / Entry | Analyst 2 / Junior | Analyst 3 / Mid | Analyst 4 / Senior | Analyst 5 / Staff | Analyst 6 / Senior Staff | Analyst 7 / Principal |

 | General Description | Entry-level SOC analyst learning security monitoring fundamentals and alert triage processes.
 Follows established playbooks to investigate and escalate security events.
 Develops foundational knowledge of security tools, attack patterns, and incident response procedures. | Junior SOC analyst capable of conducting independent alert investigations and participating in incident response activities.
 Demonstrates proficiency with security monitoring tools and can identify true positive security events.
 Beginning to develop specialization in specific threat types or tools. | Experienced SOC analyst who leads incident investigations and drives detection improvements.
 Demonstrates expertise in threat analysis, incident response, and security tool optimization.
-Serves as subject matter expert for specific threat types or platforms and mentors junior analysts. | Senior SOC analyst and team leader who sets direction for security monitoring and incident response capabilities.
-Leads the most complex investigations and serves as the escalation point for critical incidents.
-Drives strategic improvements to detection, response, and SOC operations. |
+Serves as subject matter expert for specific threat types or platforms and mentors junior analysts. | Senior SOC analyst who serves as the escalation point for the most complex investigations and critical incidents.
+Deep technical expertise across detection, response, and threat hunting.
+Mentors junior and mid-level analysts.
+Drives detection improvements and process refinements within the SOC team. | Staff SOC analyst whose work products and technical decisions extend beyond the SOC team.
+Builds the systems, pipelines, and methodologies that other analysts use.
+Owns cross-team technical problems — log ingestion architecture, detection-as-code frameworks, data quality standards — that no single team can solve alone.
+Recognized as a technical authority within the organization. | Senior Staff SOC analyst who shapes how the security monitoring function operates across the entire organization.
+Defines the detection coverage model mapped to business risk, architects multi-year SOC platform evolution, and sets the measurement framework reported to executive leadership.
+Technical decisions at this level directly affect company-level security posture and strategy. | Principal SOC analyst at the apex of the detection and monitoring discipline.
+Creates detection methodologies, data models, or frameworks adopted industry-wide.
+Work changes how SOCs everywhere approach classes of threats.
+Publishes research that shapes vendor roadmaps and industry standards.
+Extremely rare — one or two per large enterprise. |

 | Primary Responsibilities |